Last Week Tonight with John Oliver: Clarence Thomas offer

-SAG-AFTRA strike
+SAG-AFTRA and WGA strikes

 John Oliver was very vocal during the SAG-AFTRA and WGA strikes, voicing his support for actors, actresses and writers across the board.
 He pushed for fair compensation and better working conditions, and used his platform to highlight the inequalities faced by writers and actors.

 During the strike, Last Week Tonight went on hiatus (for many months).
 This enabled both Oliver and the writing staff to help participate in the strike, as his absence from TV was a statement in itself.
 He has stated many times that he believes in collective action, and backed it up with numerous statements and appearances (both before, during and after the strike) in support of the WGA and SAG-AFTRA.
 Taking a break this long challenged the production team, but they deemed it necessary.

 Oliver teamed with several other late night hosts for the podcast Strike Force Five, which raised money for the staff of the shows while production was halted.